We want to help you create the life you want. The UC San Diego Health

 - Setting up your home to automate healthy habits

-- Strategies on portion control and mindful eating
+- Strategies for portion control and mindful eating

 - Adding variety to physical activity to make it more enjoyable